najlabintnajeeb/Analog-Bandgap-Design/Module_1/Lectures.md

         * Requires additional components for operation.
         * Higher thermal noise.
         * Low-voltage ICs may not be available.
-Solution to all these is BGR which can be integrated :
-Can be easily integrated in bulk CMOS, bi CMOS and bi polar technologies without external components.
+The solution to these limitations is the Band Gap Reference (BGR), which can be integrated in bulk CMOS, bi CMOS and bi polar technologies without external components.

 #### Applications of BandGap Voltage Reference: